VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 Every `vmagent` in the cluster exposes all the discovered targets at `http://vmagent:8429/service-discovery` page.
 Each discovered target on this page contains its status (`UP`, `DOWN` or `DROPPED` with the reason why the target has been dropped).
 If the target is dropped because of sharding to other `vmagent` instances in the cluster, then the status column contains `-promscrape.cluster.memberNum` values for `vmagent` instances where the given target is scraped.

+The `/service-discovery` page provides links to the corresponding `vmagent` instances if `-promscrape.cluster.memberURLTemplate` command-line flag is set.
+Every occurrence of `%d` inside the `-promscrape.cluster.memberURLTemplate` is substituted with the `-promscrape.cluster.memberNum` for the corresponding `vmagent` instance.
+For examle, `-promscrape.cluster.memberURLTemplate='http://vmagent-instance-%d:8429/targets'` generates `http://vmagent-instance-42:8429/targets` url for `vmagent` instance, which runs with `-promscrape.cluster.memberNum=42`.

 Note that `vmagent` shows up to `-promscrape.maxDroppedTargets` dropped targets on the `/service-discovery` page.
 Increase the `-promscrape.maxDroppedTargets` command-line flag value if the `/service-discovery` page misses some dropped targets.

 If each target is scraped by multiple `vmagent` instances, then data deduplication must be enabled at remote storage pointed by `-remoteWrite.url`.
 The `-dedup.minScrapeInterval` must be set to the `scrape_interval` configured at `-promscrape.config`.